unit-finance/unit-openapi-java-sdk/README.md

     localVarQueryParams.addAll(localVarApiClient.parameterToPair("include", include));
 }
 ```
-For parameters defined as deepObjects (beyond primitive types), these should be appended to localVarQueryParams after serialization via the toParams() function, rather than using localVarApiClient.parameterToPair() which is designed for primitive types exclusively.
+For parameters defined as deepObjects (beyond primitive types), these should be appended to localVarQueryParams after serialization using the `toParams()` function, rather than using `localVarApiClient.parameterToPair()` which is designed for primitive types exclusively.